torch2424/wasm-by-example/examples/hello-world/hello-world.rust.en-us.md

 }
 ```

-Then, let's compile our crate using wasm-pack, into a wasm module. **Firt, let's rename `src/main.rs`, to `src/lib.rs`**.
+Then, let's compile our crate using wasm-pack, into a wasm module.
 Then run the following command, taking note of the [--target web](https://rustwasm.github.io/docs/wasm-pack/commands/build.html#target) since we want an ES6 module in our case:

 ```bash
 wasm-pack build --target web